kipz/bbc-tech-news-oracle/README.md

 - Manual workflow dispatch

 **Process:**
-1. Creates attestation using the URL Oracle workflow
+1. Creates attestation using the URL Oracle workflow (requires `id-token: write`, `contents: write`, `actions: read` permissions)
 2. Downloads the generated attestation.json
-3. Checks for existing releases with the same content hash
+3. Checks for existing releases with the same content digest
 4. Creates a new release only if content has changed
-5. Tags releases with format: `content-{hash}`
+5. Tags releases with format: `content-{digest}`

 ### 2. Verify BBC Technology RSS Feed Attestation (`verify-bbc.yml`)